netgen/ezplatform-search-extra/README.md

 ## Features

-Only a list of features is provided here, see [documentation](https://netgen-ezplatform-search-extra.readthedocs.io) for more details.
+This only lists all implemented features, see the [documentation](https://netgen-ezplatform-search-extra.readthedocs.io) for more details on specific ones.

 - [`ContentName`](https://github.com/netgen/ezplatform-search-extra/blob/1.13/lib/API/Values/Content/Query/Criterion/ContentName.php) criterion that works on matched translation's Content name  (`solr`, `legacy`)